progress/Spark-Toolkit/README.md

 # Progress Spark Toolkit

-Primarily a server-side tookit to aid in creating an application providing RESTful API's for microservices.
+Primarily a server-side toolkit to aid in creating an application providing RESTful API's for microservices.

 ## Requirements

-OpenEge 11.7.2 or later (compatible back to 11.6.3)
+OpenEdge 11.7.2 or later (compatible back to 11.6.3)

 Apache Ant 1.9.x+ (now included with OE 11.7.0)